brokenpackets/diffconfig/README.md

 # diffconfig
 Watches for local configuration changes, performs a diff of new vs old config, and sends to desired notification method.
 Currently supports slack (webhook), sendgrid, and SMTP/Email.

 Requirements:
-  DNS Reachability to resolve webhook target (if applicable)
+  DNS Reachability to resolve email/sendgrid/webhook target HTTPS Reachability to webhook target (if using Slack/sendgrid notify)
-  HTTPS Reachability to webhook target
+  SMTP Reachability to email relay (if using email notify)
   diffscript.py stored under /mnt/flash/
   event-handler configured to watch syslog for 'Configured from console by'
   protocol unix-socket enabled for eAPI